SL-Labs/Mule/notes/Introducing API-Led Connectivity.md

 * Pros of API is that its give you an abstraction layer and hides the internal logic.
 This allows us to change the underlying code in the future behind the scenes without changing how people call it.

 * An API gateway can act as an proxy for the actual weservice and it controlls whats goes in & comes out.
-This helps us to provide or implemenmt some security features like restricted access and usage.
+This helps us to provide or implement some security features like restricted access and usage.

 ---